DevExpress/dotnet-eud/interface-elements-for-desktop/articles/expression-editor.md

 _"[Country] == 'USA'"_

+For more information about syntax you can use in expressions, see [Expression Operators, Functions and Constants](expression-editor/expression-operators-functions-and-constants.md)

 The Expression Editor supports numerous standard functions, allowing you to easily perform different string, date-time, logical and math operations over data.
 You can access the available functions by selecting the **Functions** category.